Where To Find Free and Affordable Vet Care

 - RSPCA provides low-cost or donation-based vet care for pet guardians on low incomes, with their own hospitals offering vaccinations to surgery.
 Many offer affordable fees for check-ups, neutering, microchipping, and urgent care.

-- PDSA (People’s Dispensary for Sick Animals) again offers free or low-cost treatment, often in participating with local vets via a voucher scheme.
+- PDSA (People’s Dispensary for Sick Animals) offers free or low-cost treatment, often in participating with local vets via a voucher scheme.
 You must be on certain benefits, and live within a catchment area.

 Free Vet Care for Homeless People with Dogs